Backpacking or Cycling Taiwan: a Spicy 12-Steps Itinerary

-Last Updated on 11 October 2024 by Cycloscope
+Last Updated on 29 November 2025 by Cycloscope

 A great and flexible itinerary to explore Taiwan, backpacking, or cycling.
-Hikes, hot springs, and amazing sceneries of Taiwan’s north and east coast.
+Hikes, hot springs, and amazing scenery of Taiwan’s north and east coast.
 A blog post about everything you need to know to plan your trip to Taiwan

-Backpacking Taiwan is a great way to explore this island, where many travelers come seeking a Chinese atmosphere away from the hassle and difficulties of mainland China.
+Backpacking in Taiwan is a great way to explore this island, where many travelers come seeking a Chinese atmosphere away from the hassle and difficulties of mainland China.

 There are certainly some great highlights in Taiwan, but we think the best lies in its roads.
-That’s why a road trip to Taiwan, made with your independent means of transport, is surely the way to go.
+That’s why a road trip to Taiwan, made with your independent means of transport, is undoubtedly the way to go.

 We indeed rode this itinerary by bicycle, and it took us 14 days to cycle about 600km (we took it really easy).
-Taiwan is meant to be cycled, and the Taiwanese know it, indeed you’ll see dozens of locals traveling the east coast of Taiwan by bike.
+Taiwan is meant to be cycled, and the Taiwanese know it; indeed, you’ll see dozens of locals traveling the east coast of Taiwan by bike.

 Check also